 Roadways deteriorate overtime due to vehicle loading, traffic volume, and environmental effects.
-Poor pavement conditions can lead to traffic collisions; increased noise pollution; and higher maintenance/preservation costs.
+Poor pavement conditions can lead to traffic collisions; increased noise pollution; and higher maintenance/preservation costs, both for motorists and agencies who maintain the roadways.
 Sammamish strives to maintain the public roadway network at good condition by utilizing a Pavement Management System (PMS) by monitoring conditions and planning and completing preservation projects.